betomassoni/rijksmuseum-super-search/README.md

 # Rijksmuseum Super Search
-A super search client search for Rijksmuseum Museum in Amsterdam
+A super search client for Rijksmuseum in Amsterdam